 Some states require PIP coverage for all vehicle owners.
 In other states, PIP is not available.

 Uninsured motorist bodily injury coverage can help pay medical or funeral expenses for you, most relatives living in your household, or anyone driving your car with your permission.
 Uninsured motorist coverage applies if

 - The other driver was at fault and did not have current insurance, or

 - The other driver's available insurance limits are less than the full amount owed for your damages.

 Uninsured motorist property damage can help pay to repair or replace your car if it is damaged in an auto accident.
 It applies if the other driver was at fault and doesn't have current insurance.

-Renter reimbursement coverage pays for reliable transportation while your car is out of commission, whether it's drivable or not.
+Renter Reimbursement / Temporary Transportation Coverage pays for reliable transportation while your car is out of commission, whether it's drivable or not.
 It might even apply in the case of theft.

 Emergency Road Service Reimbursement